What are Equity instuments?

 Shareholders have voting rights in important company decisions.

-They do not confer participation in the company or voting rights.
-They represent a loan to the issuer.
+They do not confer ownership or voting rights in the company.
+Instead, they represent a loan to the issuer.

 They are generally medium- or long-term instruments.